Save time shop local

 Groceries and gifts

 Need a few ingredients for that new recipe?
-No need to travel far.
 Glenn’s SuperValu (located at 491 Main Ave.
 W.) is a full-service grocery store with a wide selection of fresh produce, meats, dairy, frozen goods, and more.
 The store even offers complimentary bagging and carry-out to customers’ vehicles.

 Full-service banking, financial management, insurance and investment services, and legal advice are all available in Winsted.
 There are also beauty salons, health care services, and dentist offices nearby.

-For professional portraits, make an appointment at Duran’s Photography in downtown Winsted.
+For professional portraits, make an appointment at Duran’s Photography or Laxen Photography, both in Winsted.
 The framing can be done at Oak Tree Gallery, off of McLeod County Road 5 southwest of town.
-For gun repair, hunting/fishing licenses, and hunting supplies, try Habisch Outdoors along McLeod County Road 1.
+For printing and signs, stop at Herald Journal Printing and Herald Journal Sign & Graphics, located at 120 6th St. N. For gun repair, hunting/fishing licenses, and hunting supplies, try Habisch Outdoors along McLeod County Road 1.

 All-inclusive vehicle care is also available in Winsted, such as auto body, repair and parts, custom vehicle and conversions, and gas and fuel.
-NAPA Auto Parts recently upgraded to a larger building with more visibility on McLeod County Road 1.
+In 2012, NAPA Auto Parts upgraded to a larger building with more visibility on McLeod County Road 1.